joseteodoro/feelings/README.md

 word frequency count.

 Requirement's:
-Maven 3.3.x
+Maven 3.3.x;
 JDK 8;
-Tested on Firefox and Google Chrome;
+Tested browsers: Firefox and Google Chrome.
+Tested application servers: jetty and tomcat.

+Before deploy:
 The application uses system properties to configure Twitter, Watson and Bluemix.

 Properies for Twitter (you can get this on Twitter developer's website):